ngs-doo/revenj/tutorials/revenj-tutorial-raw-sql.md

       float ratio;
     }

-Writable SQL concept is a superset of read-only SQL data source, so besides being used for [bulk reading](revenj-tutorial-bulk-reading.md) or [basic data analysis](revenj-tutorial-olap-basics.md) in can be also used for bulk writing, or just as another ORM.
+Writeable SQL concept is a superset of read-only SQL data source, so besides being used for [bulk reading](revenj-tutorial-bulk-reading.md) or [basic data analysis](revenj-tutorial-olap-basics.md) in can be also used for bulk writing, or just as another ORM.

 Bulk writing is invoked every time multiple objects are changed at once, for example: